 Laid out in 1670, the pedestrian square is a cultural hub.
 One of the best parts of London’s West End, there’s something great for everyone including unique restaurants, vibrant musical theatres, and family fun.
 Stroll through the brightly lit streets at night to get the best of Leicester Square!

-There are always street performers, and a great vibe..
-Whether you watch a play here, have dinner at one of the charming eateries, or just walk through the streets, it’s a great place to be.
+There are always street performers and a great vibe..
+Whether you watch a play here, have dinner at one of the charming eateries, or just walk through the streets, it’s a great place to be in central London.
 Do be mindful of pickpockets and keep your wits about you.

-Discover scientific discoveries, classic artist pieces, and rich historical exhibitions and research at the incredible Natural History Museum where entry is free!
+Discover scientific discoveries, classic artist pieces, and rich historical exhibitions and research at the incredible museums in Kensington.
+And, they are all free!
 For those even vaguely interested in nature, science or history, this is an amazing opportunity to learn more about life.

 My personal favourite is the Natural History Museum.
-The most interesting exhibit you’ll find in the classic museum are the dinosaurs (with real skeletons and facts galore), plus a life-size robot dinosaur!
+The most interesting exhibit you’ll find in the Natural History Museum is the dinosaurs exhibit (with real skeletons and facts galore), plus a life-size robot dinosaur!
 There are also exhibitions about human evolution and space exploration.

-There are also lots of really cool night-time options, like a silent disco, murder mystery, or sleepover inside the museum!
+There are also lots of really cool night-time options for weekend trips, like a silent disco, murder mystery, or sleepover inside the museum!
 These are, of course, adults only (over 18) allowed.

 #8 – Take a Cruise on the Thames

 Cruising down the Thames is one of the best ways to see London’s sights!
-You can choose between different types of cruises, but our favorite is the hop-on-hop-off day pass.
+You can choose between different types of cruises, but our favorite is the hop-on-hop-off day pass from South Bank.
 This is simply the best way to fit it around your own schedule, allowing you to stop at any of the landmarks you see.

-On the tour you’ll see Westminster Abbey, Greenwich, the London Eye, and Tower Bridge, and for Harry Potter Fans, the Millenium Bridge.
+On the tour you’ll see Westminster Abbey, Big Ben, Greenwich, Tate Modern, the London Eye, London Bridge and Tower Bridge, and for Harry Potter Fans, the Millenium Bridge.
 All from the water!

 Enjoy lively commentary, and a relaxing sightseeing experience.
 Be sure to bring your camera and a raincoat.